 bazel --host_jvm_debug build //src:bazel).

 - Attach a debugger to the port 5005.
 For instance, with

 Bazel’s code description

-- Various tooling for language support (see the list in the compiling Bazel section).
+- Various tooling for language support are described in the list in the compiling Bazel section.

 Searching Bazel’s source code